EleutherAI/website/content-blog/pile-t5.md

 ## Using Flan Instruction Tuning

-We continue by finetuning Pile-T5 models on Flan (Chung, Hou, Longpre et all, 2022) with same training hyperparameters and evaluate on MMLU (Hendrycks et al, 2021) and BigBench Hard (Suzgun et al, 2022).
+We continue by finetuning Pile-T5 models on Flan (Longpre et al, 2023a) specifically from the [Data Provenance Initiative](https://huggingface.co/DataProvenanceInitiative) (Longpre et al, 2023b) with same training hyperparameters and evaluate on MMLU (Hendrycks et al, 2021) and BigBench Hard (Suzgun et al, 2022).
 We specifically use the 2 trillion tokens versions of Pile-T5.
 For fair comparison, We also finetune T5-v1.1 checkpoints with the same procedure.
 While comparison with FLAN models isn't necesarrily a fair comparison given that it was based on LM-Adapted version of T5v1.1, we include the perfromance score for reference.

 ### Performance on Held-In